yakworks/gorm-rest-api/docs/design-principles/http-method-mapping.md

 > :memo:  OPTIONS is rarely implemented, though it could be used to self-describe the full functionality of a resource.

+#### Deviations from REST

+**Verbs we use**

+> In some places in the API, we need to deviate from common REST guidelines.
+Completely removing verbs isn’t possible for every request, especially those related to sending a campaign, firing off a correction.
+Although there are some RESTful workarounds we could use, often they can be more confusing than they are useful.
+>
+To address this, we break from REST architecture for certain actions.
+For example, to pause an Automation workflow, you would make a POST request to the /automations/{workflow_id}/emails/{id}/actions/pause endpoint.
+All action endpoints are namespaced this way. --source:MailChimp

 ### Fulfill Safeness and Idempotency Properties